javitocor/Python-Direcory-Tree-Generator/README.md

 # Python Directory Tree Generator

->  A Directory Tree Generator in command line.
+>  A Directory Tree Generator for the command line.

 Additional description about the project and its features.